Detailed Usages

 In the beginning, this directory has only one file, nr_filters.
 Writing a number (N) to the file creates the number of child directories named 0 to N-1.
 Each directory represents each filter.
 The filters are evaluated in the numeric order.

 Each filter directory contains six files, namely type, matcing, memcg_path, addr_start, addr_end, and target_idx.
-To type file, you can write one of four special keywords: anon for anonymous pages, memcg for specific memory cgroup, addr for specific address range (an open-ended interval), or target for specific DAMON monitoring target filtering.
+To type file, you can write one of five special keywords: anon for anonymous pages, memcg for specific memory cgroup, young for young pages, addr for specific address range (an open-ended interval), or target for specific DAMON monitoring target filtering.
 In case of the memory cgroup filtering, you can specify the memory cgroup of the interest by writing the path of the memory cgroup from the cgroups mount point to memcg_path file.
 In case of the address range filtering, you can specify the start and end address of the range to addr_start and addr_end files, respectively.
 For the DAMON monitoring target filtering, you can specify the index of the target between the list of the DAMON context’s monitoring targets list to target_idx file.
 You can write Y or N to matching file to filter out pages that does or does not match to the type, respectively.
 Then, the scheme’s action will not be applied to the pages that specified to be filtered out.

 For example, below restricts a DAMOS action to be applied to only non-anonymous pages of all memory cgroups except /having_care_already.: